Zakhurf/Smoles/README.md

 # Smoles
-Smart insole connected to an app for a Hackathon
+Smart insole connected to an app for a Hackathon.
-Coded Flutter and Dart to run
-In developpement (things may be added later)
+In developpement (things should be added later)

 A preview of the thing so far :